LiveDuo/destack-starter/README.md

 # Destack Starter

-This example shows the a very basic version of Destack.
-There is one page, `pages/index.js`, which shows the visual editor in development and the compiled version in production and one API route, `pages/api/builder/handle.js`, that makes all the magic.
-After setting it up, you don't have to worry about it anymore.
+This example shows a very basic version of a *Destack* project with Next.js.

+- There's one page, `pages/index.js`, that shows the visual editor (in development) and the compiled version (in production).
+- All the magic is done in, `pages/api/builder/handle.js`, that has to setup once and handles saving and loading the templates.

 ## Deploy your own